Matthew-brinkmann/holbertonschool-higher_level_programming/0x07-python-test_driven_development/README.md

   * Function to find and return the max integer in a list of integers
   * Tests are created using the UNITTEST module

+:heavy_exclamation_mark: all tests will test that there is documentation for module and functions.

 :heavy_exclamation_mark: Tests are created using the docutest module unless otherwise stated.

 :heavy_exclamation_mark: Tests are stored in the directory /tests